mrdlm/MangoDB/README.md

 # MangoDB
 ![MangoDB Logo](./assets/logo_small.jpg)

-MangoDB is a durable, high-performance key-value store built in Java.
+MangoDB is a durable, high-performance key-value legacy built in Java.
 Originally inspired by Riak's BitCask storage engine, it uses an append-only log structure for high write throughput.
 But unlike BitCask, It is designed to leverage all the underlying CPUs of a machine for maximum performance.

 ## Getting Started